umgbhalla/starred/README.md

 - [ayroui/bootstrap-ui-components](https://github.com/ayroui/bootstrap-ui-components) - Bootstrap UI Components - Free Core Version of Ayro UI, A Bootstrap HTML UI Library, with Beautiful & Essential UI Components and Minimal Design System.
 - [SerhatTeker/hugo-theme-hello-friend-ng](https://github.com/SerhatTeker/hugo-theme-hello-friend-ng) - Pretty basic theme for Hugo that covers all of the essentials.
 All you have to do is start typing! https://github.com/serhatteker/hugo-theme…
 - [julia4ta/tutorials](https://github.com/julia4ta/tutorials) - This is the official repository for the "doggo dot jl" YouTube channel (fka "julia for talented amateurs").
+- [manjaro-sway/manjaro-sway](https://github.com/manjaro-sway/manjaro-sway) - manjaro linux with wayland 🖼, sway 🌴 and a lot of ♥
 - [ripienaar/free-for-dev](https://github.com/ripienaar/free-for-dev) - A list of SaaS, PaaS and IaaS offerings that have free tiers of interest to devops and infradev
 - [jeffreytse/jekyll-theme-yat](https://github.com/jeffreytse/jekyll-theme-yat) - 🎨 Yet another theme for elegant writers with modern flat style and beautiful night/dark mode.
 - [PandaFoss/Awesome-Arch](https://github.com/PandaFoss/Awesome-Arch) - :sunglasses: A complete list of Arch-based projects